Skip to Site Header Skip to Main Content Skip to Footer

 Soy

-Soy is a good source of isoflavones, which are compounds that mimic estrogen in the body.
-Studies have found that consuming soy products may help reduce the frequency and severity of hot flashes.
+Soy is an excellent source of isoflavones, which are compounds that mimic estrogen in the body.
+Studies have found that may help reduce the frequency and severity of hot flashes.
 [2] Good sources of soy include:

 • Tofu